 ‘Petition the government.
-With legislation backing me and the many people like me up, our rational minds are weaponised.
-It’s pumped up to fight the evil ideas trying to take me over.
-I would feel I can go to war on them, guns ablaze.’
+With legislation backing me and the many people like me, our rational minds would feel supported and armed to fight back.
+We would feel we could go to war on them, guns ablaze.’
 He pauses with an uncertain smile.
 ‘Now I know what you’re thinking,’ he says, getting up from his chair and returning a moment later with a drawing pad.

 ‘You’re thinking some of those horrible, disgusting far-right ideas are themselves all about war and weapons, the right to bear arms etc, so wanting to go to war with these ideas, guns ablaze, is a bit contradictory.
 But actually it’s ok, because in my mind those weapons are only imaginary.
 Like in computer games.’